The Muscle-Building Diet Guide for Skinny Women

 So “being in a caloric surplus” simply means “eating enough to gain weight.”
 This makes weight gain simple.
 Not easy, but simple: if you’re not gaining weight as quickly as you’d like, you need to increase your calorie intake.

-We’re interested in gaining muscle, not just gaining weight, so our goal is to store that extra energy as muscle mass.
+We’re interested in gaining muscle, not just gaining weight through fat, so our goal is to store that extra energy as muscle mass.
 But before we can do that, we need to ensure that there’s extra energy available to be stored.
 Without that extra energy, you won’t be able to store anything at all.

-The good news is that if you’re new to lifting weights, you’ll benefit from so-called “newbie gains.”
+The good news is that if you’re brand new to lifting weights, you’ll benefit from so-called “newbie gains.”
 Beginners are often able to build muscle quite quickly and leanly.
 You may even be able to lose fat while doing it.
 Here’s how much muscle and strength women can expect to gain during their first year of lifting.
-For another example, here’s Cassandra’s muscle-building results:
+For another example, here are Cassandra’s muscle-building before and after photos from gaining 22 pounds:

 So how do we do this?